zainnadeem/OOP-Cards-Model-ios-0616/README.md

 #### III.
 Complete the `FISCardDeck` Class

-1. Declare a private helper method that will be used to generate the fifty-two cards in a standard deck.
+1. To keep things organized, write a private method that will be used to generate the fifty-two cards in a standard deck.
 Think of an appropriate name based on its intended behavior.
-Make it a `void` method and leave its implementation empty for now.
+Make it a `void` method (it will assign directly to `remainingCards`) and leave its implementation empty for now.

 2. Overwrite the default initializer (`init`).
 Have it initialize the `_remainingCards` and `_dealtCards` ivars to new `NSMutableArray`s.
-At the end of the `if (self)` scope, insert a call to `self` of your card generator helper method that you just declared.
+At the end of the `if (self)` block, insert a call to your card generator helper method that you just declared in step 1.
 Finish the rest of the initializer and run the tests to check that the array properties are getting initialized.

 3. Write the implementation for your card generator helper method.
 Think about how you can use the two arrays that you saved in the `FISCard` class methods `validSuits` and `validRanks` to dynamically create one unique card of each suit and rank combination.
 Add each card to the `remainingCards` array.
 **Hint:** *You'll need to use a loop within a loop.*